 - A. Provide an adequate number of mortar mixers in good operating condition for uninterrupted placement.
-Do not exceed one-half the maximum capacity of the mortar mixer.
-Concrete or cement mixers are not recommended except for when extending grout with coarse aggregate.
-Contact Five Star Products for additional information. - B. Pre-wet mortar mixer, empty excess water. - C. Start by adding the minimum amount of premeasured potable water to mixer.
-While mixing, slowly add grout and mix to a uniform consistency. - D. Mix thoroughly for approximately four to five minutes.
+Do not exceed one-half the maximum capacity of the mortar mixer. - B. Pre-wet mortar mixer, empty excess water. - C. Start by adding the minimum amount of premeasured potable water to mixer.
+While mixing, slowly add grout and mix to a uniform consistency. - D. Mix thoroughly for approximately five minutes.
 To achieve desired consistency, add remaining water as necessary.
 Do not exceed maximum water content as stated on product packaging or add an amount that will cause segregation. - E. Do not mix more material than can be placed within the working time of the grout.
 Do not retemper the mix by adding additional water. - F. Transport mixed material by wheelbarrow or buckets, taking care not to allow material to segregate. - G. For pours requiring aggregate extension, add clean, damp coarse aggregate meeting the requirements of ASTM C 33 before final water adjustment.